Frequently Asked Questions

 Do I need to use a carrier sheet?

-A carrier sheet is a heavy cardstock sheet folded in half, with a silicone coating on the interior folded side only.
-Carriers protect laminating pouches from scratches during the laminating process, and prevent excess adhesive from oozing out of the pouch and into your machine.
-They also prevent pouches from wrapping around the rollers and causing jams.
+A carrier sheet is a heavy cardstock sheet folded in half, with a silicone coating on the interior folded side.
+Carriers are required for pouch laminators with non-silicone rollers, and are highly recommended for all other pouch laminators.
+Carriers protect laminating pouches from scratches during the laminating process, and also prevent excess adhesive from oozing out of the pouch and into your machine.
+For small pouches, carriers prevent them from wrapping around the rollers and causing jams.

-Because carrier sheets dissipate heat, you may have to increase the temperature on your laminator in order to achieve a proper seal.
-You may want to perform a test run when using a carrier for the first time to ensure that your settings are correct before laminating the actual document.
-Carriers are recommended for any pouch laminator equipped with non-silicone rollers, however you may want to refer to the owner's manual for your machine for specific instructions.
+Because carrier sheets dissipate heat, you may have to increase the temperature of your laminator in order to achieve a proper seal.
+You may want to perform a test run when using a carrier for the first time to ensure that your settings are correct before laminating the actual document, referring to the owner's manual for your machine for specific instructions.

 Do your pouches have round or square corners?